mehulagg/gitlab/doc/integration/google_workspace_saml.md

 ### 403 Error: `app_not_configured_for_user`

-This error can happen if the user trying to login has a domain that is not configured in your Google Workspace domains ie. they might be trying to login with their personal Google account.
+This error can happen if the user trying to log in has a domain that is not configured in your Google Workspace domains ie. they might be trying to log in with their personal Google account.

 ### 403 Error: `app_not_configured`